Marcus-Flavio/Marcus-Flavio/README.md

 ## I'm a Developer!!

--   🌱 I’m currently learning Java and Django🤣
+-   🌱 I’m currently learning Java and Django🤣;
--   🥅 2021 Goals: Contribute more to Open Source projects
+-   🥅 2021 Goals: Contribute more to Open Source projects;
--   ⚡ Fun fact: I love to draw and create G
+-   ⚡ Fun fact: I love to draw and create Games;

 ### Connect with me: